extremejhr/Smart_Testr/README.md

 11.03.2019 Version 0.0.0.3 (New Version start to develop!
 Yep!)

 New Image Segmentation Algorithm is applied (Screen_Scissor) to avoid the image processsing instability.

+01.04.2019 Version 0.0.0.3

+Finished the basic structure.
+More stable than version 0.0.0.2.

+Add OCR_Space method to OCR on Cloud.